HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/hcl_dx_extensions/index.md

     This terminates the watching process for the theme if Push Theme has been initiated.

-## Limitation
+## Limitations

-1 The HCL DX Extensions feature is supported in non-English versions of VS Code, but it is only available in English and is not translated.
+- The HCL DX Extensions feature is supported in non-English versions of VS Code, but it is only available in English and is not translated.
-2. The container-based version of DXClient does not support concurrent usage of DX Extension tasks like pull and push.
+- The container-based version of DXClient does not support concurrent usage of DX Extension tasks like pull and push.
-3. The Push Theme feature does not register a new theme in the server.
+- The Push Theme feature does not register a new theme in the server.

 ## Guidelines & Best Practices